josev2046/SYA-BlackLives-The-Black-London-Collection/README.md

 **Methodology:**

-My analysis is centred on the seminal "GLR Black London" series, a treasure trove of discussions and interviews primarily concerning the Black British experience.
+My analysis is centred on the seminal "Black London" series, a treasure trove of discussions and interviews primarily concerning the Black British experience.
 The rigorous methodology, including the meticulous process of retrieving and professionally digitising content from obsolete formats (Beta SP, D1, D2 tapes, and ¼ inch reels), along with meticulous metadata enrichment and Media Asset Management (MAM) system creation, has transformed these vulnerable materials into a fully searchable system.
 This means invaluable historical records are now accessible, moving from the brink of oblivion to being shareable digital assets for generations to come.
-The very existence and detail of the preserved content's descriptions from the "GLR Black London" collection serve as tangible evidence of this methodology's successful implementation, signifying that the process has been effectively executed.
+The very existence and detail of the preserved content's descriptions from the "Black London" collection serve as tangible evidence of this methodology's successful implementation, signifying that the process has been effectively executed.

 We have now incorporated a Retrieval Augmented Generation (RAG) architecture to enhance search and discovery.
 RAG offers an intelligent approach to improving AI language models (LLMs).
 Rather than solely depending on their training data, RAG enables them to consult additional, current information from a distinct knowledge base.
 This assists the AI in providing more accurate and pertinent responses, particularly for specialised subjects or private data, and diminishes the likelihood of fabrication.